Can I apply for the spring semester?

 Once a student declines acceptance to WPI as a first-year student and re-applies as a transfer candidate, the student is reevaluated for need-based financial assistance as a transfer student.
 Transfer students may be eligible for need-based scholarship and loan funds from a variety of sources including WPI, the federal government, and some state and government agencies.
-Please note merit-based scholarships are not available to accepted transfer applicants, and financial aid is not available for part-time or international (non-citizen) transfer students.
-Additional information regarding financial aid for transfer students is available through the Office of Student Aid & Financial Literacy.
+WPI does offer the PTK Scholarship and limited WPI Transfer Honors Awards as noted above.
+Need-based aid is not available for part-time or international (non-citizen) transfer students.
+Additional information regarding scholarship opportunities and financial aid for transfer students is available through the Office of Student Aid & Financial Literacy as well.

 Can I schedule an interview?
 Can I meet with an advisor?
 Is anyone from transfer admissions available when I visit WPI?

 We encourage students to visit WPI to better understand the distinct academic programming and specifics of the WPI Plan as they consider WPI.